 7.8.8 MAC PDU Construction for A-CPE

-In the relay network, a centralized A-CPE will not be doing any additional fragmentation and/or packing of PDUs exchanged between the A-BS and the S-CPE.
-The procedures defined in sections 7.8.1 – 7.8.6 shall be followed by the A-BS and S-CPE when exchanging MAC PDUs in either the DS or US, through a centralized A-CPE.
+In the relay network, a centralized scheduling A-CPE will not be doing any additional fragmentation and/or packing of PDUs exchanged between the A-BS and the S-CPE.
+The procedures defined in sections 7.8.1 – 7.8.6 shall be followed by the A-BS and S-CPE when exchanging MAC PDUs in either the DS or US, through a centralized scheduling A-CPE.
 These procedures are applicable to connections between the S-CPE and A-BS that use ARQ and those connections that do not use ARQ.

-Distributed A-CPEs have the ability to locally make decisions with regard to allocating bandwidth and scheduling resources for S-CPEs that are attached to it.
-Procedures defined in this section describe how the distributed A-CPE process MAC PDUs being exchanged through it between the MR-BS and S-CPE.
+Distributed scheduling A-CPEs have the ability to locally make decisions with regard to allocating bandwidth and scheduling resources for S-CPEs that are attached to it.
+Procedures defined in this section describe how the distributed scheduling A-CPE processes MAC PDUs being exchanged through it between the A-BS and S-CPE.
 These procedures take into account the configuration of the security sublayer for the S-CPE, and whether or not ARQ is enabled for FIDs associated with a particular S-CPE.
 Indication of encryption/authentication being configured for the S-CPE is given when the EC bit in the GMH is set to 1.

-7.8.8.1 MAC PDU Construction for Distributed A-CPE on non-ARQ connections
+7.8.8.1 MAC PDU Construction for Distributed scheduling A-CPE on non-ARQ connections

 In this section, procedures for construction of MAC PDUs that may or may not require further Fragmentation/Packing on non-ARQ connections are defined.
 The four procedures defined in this section are as follows: